-The Organization shall demonstrate that, progress towards achieving the management objectives, the impacts of management activities and the condition of the Management Unit, are monitored and evaluated proportionate to the scale, intensity and risk of management activities, in order to implement adaptive management.
+The Organization\ shall\ demonstrate that, progress towards achieving the management objectives\, the impacts of management activities and the condition of the Management Unit\, are monitored\ and evaluated proportionate to the scale, intensity and risk\ of management activities, in order to implement adaptive management\.
+(P8 P&C V4)

-- 8.1 The Organization shall monitor the implementation of its Management Plan, including its policies and management objectives, its progress with the activities planned, and the achievement of its verifiable targets. (new) - 8.1.1 Procedures are documented and executed for monitoring the implementation of the management plan^{} including its policies and management objectives^{} and achievement of verifiable targets^{}.

-Verifiers: documented compliance monitoring protocol, documented monitoring framework, social and environmental monitoring reports

-- 8.2 The Organization shall monitor and evaluate the environmental and social impacts of the activities carried out in the Management Unit, and changes in its environmental condition. - 8.2.1 The social and environmental impacts of management activities are monitored^{} consistent with Annex G. - SLIMF 8.2.1.1 The social and environmental impacts of management activities are monitored consistent with Annex G.

-Verifiers: Documented monitoring framework, social and environmental monitoring reports, consultation with representatives of local communities, Amerindian Village leaders and villagers, discussions with managers, relevant government agencies, research institutions, or other expert organizations

-- 8.2.2 Changes in environmental conditions are monitored consistent with Annex G. - SLIMF 8.2.2.1 Changes in environmental conditions are monitored consistent with Annex G.

-Verifiers: Documented monitoring framework, environmental monitoring reports, discussions with managers, relevant government agencies, research institutions, or other expert organizations

-8.3 The Organization shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.

-8.3.1 Adaptive management procedures are implemented so that monitoring results feed into periodic updates to the planning process and the resulting management plan.

-Verifiers: Management plan and associated documentation, documented procedures for revising and updating of management plan, discussions with managers

-8.3.2 If monitoring results show non-conformities with the FSC Standard then management objectives, verifiable targets and/or management activities are revised.

-Verifiers: Management plan and associated documentation, documented procedures for revising and updating of management plan, discussions with managers

-8.4 The Organization shall make publicly available a summary of the results of monitoring free of charge, excluding confidential information.

-8.4.1 A summary of the monitoring results consistent with Annex G, in a format comprehensible to stakeholders including maps and excluding confidential information is made publicly available at no cost.

-Verifiers: Summary of the monitoring results available on website and/or during inspection

-- 8.5 The Organization shall have and implement a tracking and tracing system proportionate to scale, intensity and risk of its management activities, for demonstrating the source and volume in proportion to projected output for each year, of all products from the Management Unit that are marketed as FSC certified. - 8.5.1 A system is implemented to track and trace all products that are marketed as FSC certified.
-As part of that: - 1) Transaction verification is supported by providing FSC transaction data, as requested by the certification body; - Fibre testing is supported by surrendering samples and specimens of materials and information about species composition for verification, as requested by the certification body. - SLIMF 8.5.1.1 A system is implemented to track and trace all products that are marketed as FSC certified.
+- 8.1 The Organization\ shall monitor\ the implementation of its Management Plan\, including its policies and management objectives\, its progress with the activities planned, and the achievement of its verifiable targets\. (new) - 8.1.1 Procedures are documented and executed for monitoring the implementation of the management plan\ including its policies and management objectives\ and achievement of verifiable targets\. - 8.2 The Organization\ shall monitor\ and evaluate the environmental and social impacts of the activities carried out in the Management Unit\, and changes in its environmental condition.
+(C8.2 P&C V4) - 8.2.1 The social and environmental impacts of management activities are monitored\ consistent with Annex G. - 8.2.2 Changes in environmental conditions are monitored\ consistent with Annex G. - 8.3 The Organization\ shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.
+(C8.4 P&C V4) - 8.3.1 Adaptive management\ procedures are implemented so that monitoring results feed into periodic updates to the planning process and the resulting management plan\. - 8.3.2 If monitoring results show non-conformities with the FSC Standard then management objectives\, verifiable targets\ and/or management activities are revised. - 8.4 The Organization\ shall make publicly available\ a summary of the results of monitoring free of charge, excluding confidential information\.
+(C8.5 P&C V4) - 8.4.1 A summary of the monitoring results consistent with Annex G, in a format comprehensible to stakeholders including maps and excluding confidential information\ is made publicly available\ at no cost. - 8.5 The Organization\ shall\ have and implement a tracking and tracing system proportionate to scale, intensity and risk\ of its management activities, for demonstrating the source and volume in proportion to projected output for each year, of all products from the Management Unit\ that are marketed as FSC certified.
+(C8.3 P&C V4) - 8.5.1 A system is implemented to track and trace all products that are marketed as FSC certified.
+As part of that: - 1) Transaction verification\ is supported by providing FSC transaction\ data, as requested by the certification body; - 2) Fibre testing\ is supported by surrendering samples and specimens of materials and information about species composition for verification, as requested by the certification body. - 8.5.2 Information about all products sold is compiled and documented, including: - 1) Common and scientific species name; - 2) Product name or description; - 3) Volume (or quantity) of product; - 4) Information to trace the material to the source of origin logging block;

-Verifiers: Removal Permits, Private Property Removal Declarations, Production Register, Tag Management Report (GFC/FMD), WTS Verification Report (GFC/FMD), FMD Inspection Report (GFC/FMD)

-- 8.5.2 Information about all products sold is compiled and documented, including: - 1) Common and scientific species name; - 2) Product name or description; - 3) Volume (or quantity) of product; - 4) Information to trace the material to the source of origin logging block; - 5) Logging date; - 6) If basic processing activities take place in the forest, the date and volume produced; and - 7) Whether or not the material was sold as FSC certified. - SLIMF 8.5.2.1 Information about all products sold is compiled and documented, including: - 1) Common and scientific species name; - 2) Product name or description; - 3) Volume (or quantity) of product; - 4) Information to trace the material to the source of origin logging block; - 5) Logging date; - 6) If basic processing activities take place in the forest, the date and volume produced; and - 7) Whether or not the material was sold as FSC certified.

-Verifiers: Sales documentation, material accounting record.
+- 5) Logging date;

+- 6) If basic processing activities take place in the forest, the date and volume produced; and

+- 7) Whether or not the material was sold as FSC certified.

 - 8.5.3 Sales invoices or similar documentation are kept for a minimum of five years for all products sold with an FSC claim, which identify at a minimum, the following information:

-- 1) Name and address of purchaser;

-- 2) The date of sale;

-- 3) Common and scientific species name;

-- 4) Product description;

-- 5) The volume (or quantity) sold;

-- 6) Certificate code; and

-- 7) The FSC Claim "FSC 100%" identifying products sold as FSC certified.

-- SLIMF 8.5.3.1 Sales invoices or similar documentation are kept for a minimum of five years for all products sold with an FSC claim, which identify at a minimum, the following information:

 - 1) Name and address of purchaser;

 - 2) The date of sale;

 - 3) Common and scientific species name;

 - 4) Product description;

 - 5) The volume (or quantity) sold;

 - 6) Certificate code; and

 - 7) The FSC Claim "FSC 100%" identifying products sold as FSC certified.